arienellefsen/appBackend/README.md

-# appBackend
+# Backend App
-Backend with node.js, express and mongoDB
+Backend with Node.js, Express and MongoDB